scottx611x/CSCI-S-40/Lecture/Lectures.md

     - protocols for actually sending the voice/video
   - "Three Phases of the Call"
   - SIP is one particular protocol for establishing a session
-  - More than 30 protocols build upon this
+  - More than 30 protocols build up SIP
+  -
   -